Great Southern Railways: Formation

 Provision for the creation of the company was made by the Railways Act 1924, which mandated the amalgamation (in the case of the four major railway companies) and absorption (of the 22 smaller companies) of all railways wholly within the Irish Free State.
-Only cross-border railways, most notably the Great Northern Railway (GNR), remained outside its control.
+Only cross-border railways, most notably the Great Northern Railway (GNR) and the Sligo, Leitrim and Northern Counties Railway (SL&NCR), remained outside its control.

 First amalgamation

-The Great Southern and Western Railway Company, the Midland Great Western Railway Company of Ireland and the Cork, Bandon and South Coast Railway Company agreed to terms for amalgamation, forming the Great Southern Railway Company by way of the Railways (Great Southern) Preliminary Amalgamation Scheme of 12 November 1924 (SI no. 31 of that year).
+The Great Southern and Western Railway Company, the Midland Great Western Railway Company of Ireland and the Cork, Bandon and South Coast Railway Company agreed to terms for amalgamation, forming the Great Southern Railway Company by way of secondary legislation.

 DSER joins

-The Great Southern Railways Company was formed when the fourth major company, the Dublin and South Eastern Railway (DSER), joined these companies under the Great Southern Railways Amalgamation Scheme of 1 January 1925 (SI no. 1 of that year) and the Great Southern Railways Supplemental Amalgamation Scheme, also 1925.
-The DSER was substantially British owned and had wished to merge with the GNR but was overruled.
+The Great Southern Railways Company was formed when the fourth major company, the Dublin and South Eastern Railway (DSER), joined these companies.
+The DSER was substantially British-owned and had wished to merge with the GNR but was overruled.

-Smaller Companies
+Smaller companies

 The smaller companies were absorbed under several successive statutory instruments.

-Omissions and Anomalies
+Omissions and anomalies

 CIÉ previously maintained a full online list of the twenty five companies which constituted the Great Southern Railways in 1925.
 This is not entirely accurate, as it includes the Fishguard & Rosslare Railways & Harbours Company which still exists today, although GSR took over 50% of its shares upon its creation, the other 50% being held by the UK Great Western Railway.
 The respective shareholdings in the company, now essentially a shelf company, are held today by Iarnród Éireann and Stena Line.

 Two companies that were not amalgamated but whose tracks the GSR retained operating rights over were the City of Dublin Junction Railway, and the New Ross and Waterford Extension.

+Three railways remained completely outside of the amalgamation process, despite lying wholly within the Free State.
+These were the Listowel and Ballybunion Railway, the Dublin and Blessington Steam Tramway and the Dublin and Lucan Electric Railway.

 Early years

 The GS&WR was the dominant constituent in terms of area, route millage and rolling stock.
-The GSR's headquarters were established at Kingsbridge and Inchicore becoming the chief engineering works.
-The former Dublin and South Eastern section in particular had become extremely run down and needed extensive remedial work on its rolling stock with about one third condemned with immediate effect.
+The GSR's headquarters were established at Kingsbridge and Inchicore became the chief engineering works.
+The former Dublin and South Eastern section in particular had become extremely run down and needed extensive remedial work on its rolling stock with about one-third condemned with immediate effect.
 Revenue for passengers decreased from £1.91m in 1925 to £1.28m by 1931, that for freight decreasing from £2.27m to £2.05m.